Andrew-Bourgeois/python-api-challenge/README.md

 * Narrow down the city_data_df DataFrame to find your ideal weather condition (5 points)

-* For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates (10 points)
+* For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel (if any) located within 10,000 metres of your coordinates (10 points)

 * Add the hotel name and the country as additional information in the hover message for each city in the map.
 (10 points)